Code-Institute-Submissions/delish-tv/README.md

 [Gimp 2](https://www.gimp.org/) - Gimp 2 allowed for image manipulation and was used to create the brand’s logo.

+[Birme](https://www.birme.net) - To ensure that images for the spotlight jumbotron panel were a similar height.

+[TinyPNG](https://tinypng.com/) - To compress and optimise image files.

 [Favicon Converter](https://favicon.io/favicon-converter/) - To create the favicon based on the brand logo.

 [FreeFormatter](https://www.freeformatter.com/) - Used to tidy up and properly format the index.html file.